A Brief History

-What makes the siege significant is that it shocked the Christian monarchs in Europe to sending a much more extensive Crusade (the Third!) yet.
+What makes the siege significant is that it shocked the Christian monarchs in Europe into sending a much more extensive Crusade (the Third!).
 This time, not mere counts would command the Christian forces, but rather three of the most powerful monarchs in Europe would personally lead this next crusade: King Richard Lionheart of England, King Philip Augustus of France, and Emperor Frederick Barbarossa (aka “red beard”) of the Holy Roman Empire.
 Their names alone are among the most badass in history!
 Yet, fate just did not seem to be with the Crusaders.
 Frederick drowned on route to the Holy Land and Richard and Philip were not exactly best friends.
 Not surprisingly, they failed in their objective.

 The Christians did briefly reclaim Jerusalem in 1229 via treaty under another Holy Roman Emperor named Frederick, only to have the city recaptured once again in 1244.
-The city continued to be fought over and even in the present day remains a major source of conflict, this time especially between Israelis and Palestinians, each of which claim the city.
+The city continued to be fought over and even in the present day remains a major source of conflict, this time especially between Israelis and Palestinians, each of whom claim the city.

 Indeed, one of the great tragedies of human history is that one city has been fought over by so many over matters of religion, perhaps ironically if not frustratingly, when the scripture of these religions suggest such things as “You shall not murder” and “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.”

 Question for students (and subscribers): Why is Jerusalem so important to both Christians and Muslims?
 Should it be Israel’s capital today or should it be an “international” or “free” city belonging to no one country?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!